Derek Ross and John Sikkema

 In previous communications, we explained how the Colleges of Saskatchewan and Manitoba misapply Carter in their policies.
 Our submissions to those Colleges are available (here and here).
 This month, CLF has also made submissions to the Colleges of New Brunswick (here) and Ontario (here).
 We identified and explained similar issues to those Colleges.

 One important point of explanation is that the declaration of invalidity in Carter was strictly and expressly limited in scope to the factual circumstances of Ms. Taylor, the plaintiff in the case who had ALS, a debilitating and fatal illness.
-For a concise explanation of the limited scope of the declaration of invalidity in Carter, see our recent editorial, “Misreading Carter”.
+For a concise explanation of the limited scope of the declaration of invalidity in Carter, see “Misreading Carter”.

 Yet the Colleges of both New Brunswick and Ontario communicate to physicians through their draft documents that psychological suffering alone is enough to qualify a person for assisted suicide or euthanasia.
 CLF explains in its submissions why this falls outside the parameters of the Carter ruling.